alexr007/cs210-2020-exam/README.md

 **Example 3**:
 You skipped the first seven questions and successfully solved question E8.
 You will get `-3-3-3-3-3-3-3+10 = -11` points, which will be rounded up to zero.

 Given the exam format, those points will then be converted to traditional grades depending on the overall exam performance.
-Our aim is that a student who mastered the material can solve approximately 5 questions in this time period and obtain a maximum grade, taking into account small variations in question difficulty.
+Our aim is that a student who mastered the material can solve approximately 5 questions in this time period (taking into account small variations in question difficulty) and obtain a maximum grade, if they did not skip any questions.
 This estimate is provided only to help your time planning.